miriambellver/refvos/README.md

 python3 train.py --dataset refcoco  --model_id model_pretrained_bert --ck_bert ./checkpoints_bert/bert_pretrained_refcoco
 ```

-The same applies for RefCOCO+, but changing refcoco for refcoco+.
+The same applies for RefCOCO+ but changing refcoco for refcoco+.

 - If you want to train a model starting from pre-trained weights (for instance on RefCOCO), the command you can use is the following: